 The objective of the STF is capital preservation and invests only in Canadian money market instruments such as T-bills and commercial paper.
-The value of the STF at Decemeber 31, 2018 was \$3.0 M. The FTSE TMX 91-day T-Bill Index returned 1.4 per cent.
-The STF returned 1.6 per cent.
-The STF return to members after administration costs was 1.5 per cent in 2018.
+The FTSE TMX 91-day T-Bill Index returned 1.6 per cent.
+The STF return to members after administration costs was 1.8 per cent in 2019.